 Interest rate price risk arises from the possibility that at the end of a mortgage's term it will be re-priced to a prevailing interest rate lower then the original one.
 This risk is mitigated by the fact that the Company is not as exposed to market mortgage rates because there is no specific market for mortgages of similar type, term and credit risk.
-This has allowed the Company to renew its mortgages at consistent rates.

-Mortgages are issued with either 1 or 2 year terms, have fixed interest rates and can be paid in full before maturity without penalty.
-The weighted average interest rate of the mortgages as at December 31, 2012 was 10.00% (2011 - 10.80%).
+Substantially all of the mortgages are issued with either 1 or 2 year terms, have fixed interest rates and can be paid in full before maturity without penalty.
+The weighted average interest rate of the mortgages as at December 31, 2013 was 9.53% (2012 - 10.00%).